 Maastricht University

-Associates Legal Research department
+Associates Legal Research Department

-- Mr.dr.
-Hester van der Kaaij – Lecturer in Civil Procedure – Maastricht University
+- Mr. dr. Hester van der Kaaij – Lecturer in Civil Procedure – Maastricht University

 - Mr. Branko Reumkens – Lecturer in (international) law of persons and family law – Maastricht University

-- Prof.dr.mr.
-Sjef van Erp – Interim chair of the private law department, University of Amsterdam; emeritus professor of property law and European private law, Maastricht University
+- Prof. dr. mr. Sjef van Erp – Interim chair of the private law department, University of Amsterdam; emeritus professor of property law and European private law, Maastricht University

 - Prof. dr. Caroline Sophie Rapatz (geb.
 Rupp) – Professor of civil law, European and international private law, procedural law as well as comparative law – Rechtswissenschaftliche Fakultät – Christian-Albrechts-Universität Kiel